G.D. Lam Pak

 Grupo Desportivo de Lam Pak (Traditional Chinese: 藍白, meaning blue white, the club colours) is a Macau professional football club, which plays in the town of Macau.
 They play in the Macau's first division, the Campeonato da 1ª Divisão do Futebol.

 Lam Pak is one of the strong teams in Macau.
+They had been withdrawn due to financial reasons.